By Corey Klujsza

 Though capacity and rates might feel stable, we are in a changing environment.

-With 2024 bid rates in effect (most of them lower) and spot rates trending higher, the divergence will drive volatility as cash-strapped carriers look to increase profitability after a very difficult 2023 and 2024-to-date.
+We continue to see carrier capacity leave the market (albeit somewhat slowly).
+Also, with bid rates continuing to come in lower and spot rates trending higher, the divergence will drive volatility as cash-strapped carriers look to increase profitability after a very difficult two years.

 All that said, while we are in an inflationary market, we don’t anticipate the sort of extreme conditions we experienced in the last inflationary market in 2020 and 2021.